In this post, we’ll focus on five things you should concentrate on to improve your e-commerce website.

 While a custom meta description will NOT affect your rankings, it does indirectly.

-When you set the meta description of the page you are giving Google a suggestion of what to use in the description part of the search result and the visual representation of this can affect the conversion rate of the search result listing.
+When you set the page meta description, you are giving Google a suggestion of what to use in the description part of the search result.
+The visual representation of this can affect the conversion rate of the search result listing.
 This, in turn, affects the ranking because listings that are clicked on are more likely to appear higher in the rankings.

 Long story short, set a custom meta description for each page that sounds nice and will get people to click through to the article.

 Short product description snippet

-I think you should use your main page keyword here (often the product name) as this bit of text is an important descriptor for the rest of the page.
+You should use your main page keyword here (often the product name), as this bit of text is an important descriptor for the rest of the page.

-Not only is this good for your customers, it is also picked up by search engines.
+Not only is this good for your customers, but search engines also pick it up.

 Longer form content

-Product pages need to cater for a number of different types of people.
-Among them the “data hungry” folks who want lots of information to chew on.
+Product pages need to cater to several different types of people.
+Among them are the “data-hungry” folks who want lots of information to chew on.

-The idea behind providing a long-form description as well as your short description is the search engines know about this “data hungry” crowd.
+The idea behind providing a long-form description and your short description is that the search engines know about this “data-hungry” crowd.
 They know they love extra information if it’s available.

-I know it’s a lot of work to provide long descriptions for ALL of your products, but once you do it, you will be very much rewarded with better product pages and better rankings.
+I know it’s a lot of work to provide long descriptions for ALL of your products, but once you do it, you will be rewarded with better product pages and rankings.

 Videos & imagery

-Just as some people are “data hungry” there is another segment that is what I call “visual learners”.
+Just as some people are “data-hungry,” another segment is what I call “visual learners.”

 These are the types of people that learn better by doing and seeing.
-If you can give them that experience with your products then you’ll be ahead.
+If you can give them that experience with your products, you’ll be ahead.

-Great product images, 360-degree views and especially video is the best way I know how to cater to this segment of your audience.
+Great product images, 360-degree views, and especially video are the best way I know how to cater to this segment of your audience.